mgaudin/Hy2roresO/docs/about-docs/story.rst

 Story
 =====

-Coming soon!

-This project was developped between February and May 2018 by three students of the Ecole Nationale des Sciences Géographique, under the mentoring of Cécile Duchene.
+This project was developed between February and May 2018 by three students of the National School of Geomatics (ENSG), under the mentoring of Cécile Duchêne.